brminnick/Perfect-Gift/README.md

 > e.g. `az storage blob list --container-name gifts --connection-string "abc123def456ghi789=="`

 10. In the JSON response, confirm that **"name": "Gift2"** does **not** exist

+> **Note:** It may take a minute for the Blob Trigger Function to analyze the uploaded image.
+If **"name": "Gift2"** does still exist, run `az storage blob list --container-name gifts --connection-string "[YOUR CONNECTION STRING]"` again in a few minutes